Weight loss

 Strategy first

-If you ask any dietician or nutritionist, especially a certified dietitian or nutritionist: “What’s the healthiest diet?” and he/she starts answering, giving you a lecture on what a “healthy diet is,” possibly mentioning a “Mediterranean diet,” or a “low-carb diet,” or a “low-fat diet” — just leave.
+If you ask any dietician or nutritionist, especially a certified dietitian or nutritionist: “What’s the healthiest diet?” and he/she starts giving you a lecture on what a “healthy diet is,” possibly mentioning a “Mediterranean diet,” or a “low-carb diet,” or a “low-fat diet” — just leave.
 There’s only one answer to that question: “I would need to see your bloodwork, understand any pre-existing conditions, and learn about your exercise and diet history before I could recommend any kind of diet for you.”

 The name of this game is consistency